 Make a Movie/Auditioning for the Camera/Showcase Assignments

 1:00PM – 1:30PM

 Improv/WakeUp Your Imagination/Social Media 101/Class Viewing of Taped Auditions/Rehearsal

 Monologue Class/Commercial Class/Free Time (Content Creation)/ Social Media Show and Tell

 3:00PM – 3:30PM

 Commercial Class/Monologue Class/On Camera Class/Scene Class/Games & Exercises

-You will be emailed a link to your dance schedule.
+You will be emailed a link to your acting schedule.
 You will receive it a week before your session starts.